 That's basically it!
 The next step is really not necessary but more depending on the usage.

+To add a more human touch, I glued some cell foam to the tips of the fingers and palm.
+This helps if you plan to use a glove for further realism.
 On the other hand*, if the aim is a skeleton look, this might be redundant and you'd be better off with some spray paint.
 This is where your creativity should take over:)

 Here's a quick video I made of another hand.
 I used my stiff MC glove so the movement doesn't really show on that one.